azat-co/you-dont-know-node/README.md

 ---

-# [Mutli-threading] is the software equivalent of a nuclear device because if it is used incorrectly, it can blow up in your face.
+# [Multi-threading] is the software equivalent of a nuclear device because if it is used incorrectly, it can blow up in your face.

 <http://blog.codinghorror.com/threading-concurrency-and-the-most-powerful-psychokinetic-explosive-in-the-univ>

 ---

-# Blocking systems have to be mutli-threaded
+# Blocking systems have to be multi-threaded

 ---